 At it's core the plot is brilliant, the dissonance of loving and fearing your mother, balancing your own desires and autonomy with her control.
 Fighting for her approval because everything else is miserable, and the alternative would be relinquishing her presense.
 Paired with the aching suspense of the "accident," it's a mishmash of convening motives and idealisms.
 The inability to sum up her characterization enables the series to dodge any sort of predictability.
 Is it mental illness?
 Would that deflect the plot away from any meaningful character development?
 Does she have a rationable for her erratic and contradictory actions?
 It's a series where you really can't predict anything, and the setting is one where you don't have to suspend your disbelief.

 Such a novel plot device, the parental dynamic.
-You sympathize in a natural primeval sort of sense, back when our toothless relatives were off sleeping in trees or whatever.
+You sympathize in a natural primeval sort of sense, back when our toothless relatives were off drinking from puddles or whatever.
 For a horror story it's so simple, so brilliant, so achingly uncomfortable.
 Symbolism with the cat is revealed in chapter 80, and it's an open question why the mother doesn't remember/feigns knowledge of that specific moment.
 She does the same when the two are at the park.
 So there's a degree of consistency that she exhibits.
 Again this forces you to wonder if this is deliberate.

 And the family photos that trail every volume is utterly perfect.